Fibroid Removal in Thailand Your guide to cost, top specialists & hospitals

 What's Included in a Medical Trip

 Your care coordinator manages hospital transfers, surgery scheduling, and all follow-up appointments.
-The surgical quote covers the surgeon's fee, anaesthesia, hospital stay, pathology, medications, and coordinator support.
+The package covers the surgeon's fee, anaesthesia, the stated nights in hospital, and pathology on the fibroids removed.
+Pre-operative clearance, blood work, pelvic imaging and any GnRH agonist or iron treatment before surgery are billed separately, so ask for those itemised alongside the package.
 Flights and accommodation are separate.

 Recovery in Bangkok vs Phuket